Botfuel/botfuel-dialog/references/prompt_dialog.md

 # PromptDialog

-**PromptDialog** is a class that allow developers building complex dialogs.
+**PromptDialog** is a class that allows developers building complex dialogs.

 > Remember **complex dialogs** are dialogues that requires additional informations called **entities** in order to customize the flow of a conversation according to an user.